steadyfall/wwbm-webapp/README.md

 "Trivivo" is a website developed by me that aims to test you with 15 questions of varying difficulty and topics, with staggering timeouts.
 The aim is to score the highest among the quiz-takers!

+## To-do
+- [ ] make a script that would populate the database and make the game running
+- [ ] revamp frontend using TailwindCSS

 ## Project Structure
 ```text